 Class Entry Exams

-Applicants must contact the EMS Professions office at (614) 566-9111 to schedule a Class Entry Exam date and time.
+Applicants must contact the EMS Education program at (614) 566-9111 to schedule a Class Entry Exam date and time.

-The exam score will be valid for one year from the date of the exam, i.e. you may take the Class Entry Exam on any scheduled date for any class that starts within one year.
+The exam score will be valid for one year from the date of the exam: you may take the Class Entry Exam on any available date for any class that starts within one year.